cadet/CADET-SMB/README.md

 # Features

-* Binary separation is available now, the ternary separation will come later;
+* Ternary separation is available, using Five-Zone technique;
+* In ternary separation, 1-1-1-1-1, and 2-2-2-2-2 configurations are accessible;
-* Ternary components in binary separation is also possible;
+* Binary separation is available; Ternary components in binary separation is also possible;
-* 1-1-1-1, 2-2-2-2, 3-3-3-3, 4-4-4-4 column configurations are available;
+* In binary separation, 1-1-1-1, 2-2-2-2, 3-3-3-3, 4-4-4-4 column configurations are available;
+* In binary separation, the using of ModiCon tech is possible;
-* MATLAB interface, you are allowed to monitor the dynamic characteristic of each column;
+* MATLAB interface, you are allowed to monitor the dynamic characteristics of each column;
 * Optimization of decision variables to gain benefits in productivity, purity, operating costs;
 * Fit model against experimental data will come later;
-* Flexible model that permits the study of other SMB variants, such as One-Column Analog, Dynamic Analog;
+* Flexible model that permits the study of other SMB variants, such as One-Column Analog, Dynamic Analog, which are focused on the different objects.
+However, they are not published in GitHub now;
 * Kinetic models of CADET including transport dispersive, equilibrium dispersive and general rate model (GRM);
 * Wide range of standard equilibrium/isotherm models that allow either pure component or multi-component/competitive behaviour;
 * As for the more features of CADET, I refer you to the website, https://github.com/modsim/CADET.